 The thought of learning to drive for the first time is much scarier than the reality.
 And you know what?
-It's perfectly natural to feel a little anxious.
+It's perfectly natural to feel a little jittery.

 However, bear in mind that driving instructors have seen it all before.
 They know that everyone's different, so you'll always be learning at a pace that's right for you.

-Preparing for driving lessons is common sense, really.
+Preparing for any driving lesson is common sense, really.
 Don't drink any alcohol the night before and avoid any Netflix marathons.
 Instead, try to relax and get a good night's sleep.

-Pick out comfortable clothes so that you'll be relaxed and wear flat-heeled, non-slip shoes or trainers so that you can feel the pedals easily.
+On lesson day, pick out comfortable clothes so that you'll feel relaxed and be sure to wear flat-heeled, non-slip shoes or trainers so that you can feel the pedals easily.

-They'll show you their qualifications, then they'll check your provisional licence to see if you’re legally able to drive (so ensure that you bring it with you).
-If you don’t have a provisional licence, you can apply for one here.
+They'll show you their qualifications, then they'll check your provisional licence to see if you’re legally able to drive (so bring it to your first lesson).
+If you don’t have a provisional licence yet, you can apply for one here.

 Depending on where you live, your instructor will then drive you to a quiet spot and teach you the DSSM cockpit drill.
 This is an essential vehicle safety routine that should be performed before every drive.